burlesona/httppromise/Readme.md

 [https://www.promisejs.org/polyfills/promise-7.0.1.js](https://www.promisejs.org/polyfills/promise-7.0.1.js)

-I made this for fun, and I like it.
-I've been using it in production for about a year, and it's been great.
+I made this for fun, and I really like it.
+I've been using it in production for several years, and it's been great.
 I keep it working nicely because I need it all the time, and if you use this and run into an issue I'll do my best to help you out.

+## Note on 2.0

+This used to be called `HTTPromise`, which is *much* better.
+But NPM.

+So, now it's called `HttpPromise` because nobody had taken that spelling.
+Bastards.

+Anyway, renaming the core class is obviously a breaking change, so I went ahead and made some more NPM naming friendly changes for this 2.0 release.
+The core features are identical, the only thing that changed is how you set custom request formats.
+See examples below.

 ## Quick-Start